Defending Against Malicious Pageable Input: PageRequestDto Design

 I asked:

-“PropertyReferenceException is too broad to catch, and checking with Pageable.getSort() one by one seems tedious.
-Also, wouldn’t there be issues if someone maliciously sends many sort criteria?”
+“PropertyReferenceException is too broad to catch, and checking Pageable.getSort() one by one feels tedious.
+And wouldn’t there be issues if someone maliciously sends many sort criteria?”

 Mentor’s response:

 “Great question!
-Creating a custom PageRequestDto for custom handling would be easiest.
+Creating a custom PageRequestDto would be the easiest approach:

-- Manage sortProperty as an enum, throw error or use default if invalid
+- Manage sortProperty as an enum; throw an error or fall back to default if invalid

-- This way you can easily handle validation, defaults, error messages”
+- This way you get clean handling for validation, defaults, and error messages”

 Solution: PageRequestDto Design